 Degenerative disc disease is a condition that can significantly impact your everyday routines, from physical activities to your mental health.
 Here are common degenerative disc disease symptoms so you can understand how this disease might feel to you.

-1. Pain and Discomfort: Degenerative disc disease commonly causes pain in the back or neck, which can range from mild to severe.
-This pain is usually localized but can also radiate to other areas, like the arms or legs if nerves are involved.
+- Pain and Discomfort: Degenerative disc disease commonly causes pain in the back or neck, which can range from mild to severe.
+This pain is usually localized but can also radiate to other areas, like the arms or legs, if nerves are involved.

-3. Nerve Damage: As discs degenerate, they may herniate or bulge, pressing against nearby nerves.
-This can cause symptoms such as numbness, tingling, or shooting pain into the extremities.
+- Nerve Damage: As discs degenerate, they may herniate or bulge, pressing against nearby nerves.
+This can cause symptoms such as numbness, tingling, or shooting pain in the extremities.

 Top 5 Things to Avoid with Degenerative Disc Disease